ABOUT THE MINING AND MINERALS DIVISION

 The Office of the Director formulates division resource development, policy, planning, and administrative and fiscal management.
 The Director is appointed by the Cabinet Secretary of the Energy, Minerals and Natural Resources Department to administer laws and regulations pertaining to hard rock and coal mining, mine registration and safeguarding, and annual industry reporting.
 The Director serves as the state’s representative on mining issues for EMNRD and, occasionally, for the Governor, and represents New Mexico on the Interstate Mining Compact Commission.
 The Director and staff provide administrative and fiscal management, and liaison with the legislature on budget and legislation issues.

-The Mine Registration, Reporting and Safeguarding Program provides comprehensive information on mineral resources, mine registrations, reclamation and safeguarding efforts, legislation, and other MMD activities related to New Mexico’s mineral extraction industry and mineral resources.
+The Mine Registration, Reporting and Safeguarding Program provides comprehensive information on mineral resources, mine registrations, reclamation and safeguarding efforts, and other MMD activities related to New Mexico’s mineral extraction industry and mineral resources.
 Decision-makers throughout New Mexico benefit from the valuable information compiled and disseminated through this program.
 The program registers all mines, collects data on active mining operations, and provides statistical information on New Mexico’s mining industry.
-MRRS provides annual updates on the mineral industry and mineral resources in New Mexico, using annual reporting of statistical information on the state’s mineral industry from active mining operations.
+MRRS provides annual updates on the mineral industry and mineral resources in New Mexico, using annual reporting of statistical information on the state’s mineral industry provided by operators of active mining operations.
 The annual updates benefit the mining industry, contractors, government agencies, and the public sector.

 Mining and Minerals Division Mission